 - Expressive arts and design

 These 7 areas are used to plan your child’s learning and activities.
 The professionals teaching and supporting your child will make sure that the activities are suited to your child’s unique needs.
 The curriculum is designed to be really flexible so that staff can follow your child’s unique needs and interests.
 Please keep us informed about your child’s interests and what they have been doing.

 Key Stage One (Years One and Two ) and Key Stage Two (Years Three, Four, Five and Six)

 The curriculum consists of the following:

-- Three core subjects: Mathematics, English and Science
+- Four core subjects: Religious Education, Mathematics, English and Science

 - The foundation subjects: Geography, History, Design and Technology, Music, Physical Education, Art and Design, PSHE/citizenship, Modern Languages – French

 As a school we place great emphasis on teaching English and Maths, so that our pupils will have the best opportunities to develop reading, writing and mathematics skills.

 Please click on the tabs above to find important, useful information about the current school curriculum.